-In the Annapurna region, the Nar Phu Tilicho Pass Trek is less trodden and opened in 2002.
-It is also named “Annapurna Hard Way Trek,” allowing you on a single excursion to explore three distinct valleys.
-Nar Phu valley is usually less crowded and untouched with modern impact.
-It is offbeat as it provides prominent Tibetan culture, beautiful passes, and remote villages.
-Nar Phu Tilicho is the primary tourist attraction of Nar Phu Tilicho Lake, which is the Kang – La Pass (5200 meters), Meso Kanto La Pass (5099 m), and the Tilicho Pass (5230 meters).
-The Tilicho lake lies at the highest altitude globally, which is another attraction of the trek.
+The Nar Phu Tilicho Pass Trek is less trodden and opened in 2002 in the Annapurna region.
+It is also named “Annapurna Hard Way Trek,” allowing you to explore three distinct valleys on a single excursion.
+Nar Phu valley is generally less crowded and free of modern influences.
+It’s unique because it features popular Tibetan culture, breathtaking passes, and remote villages.
+Besides that, the Kang – La Pass (5200 meters), Meso Kanto La Pass (5100 meters), and Tilicho Pass (5230 meters) are the main tourist attractions of Nar Phu Tilicho Lake.
+The Tilicho lake lies at the highest altitude globally, another attraction of the trek.

-The Nar Phu Tilicho Pass Trekking is on its way to the Annapurna Circuit Trek.
-It heads to the Marshyangdi valley and turns to the remote Naar Phu Valley.
-Trekking around the Phu valley also provides an insight into the Buddhist culture.
+The Nar Phu Tilicho Pass Trek is on its way to the Annapurna Circuit Trek.
+It passes through the Marshyangdi Valley before turning to the remote Naar Phu Valley.
+Trekking around the Phu valley also gives you a glimpse of Buddhist culture.
 The route then continuously goes through the Naar valley.
 Then it heads to the Manang Valley crossing over the Kang Pass – La Pass.
-Again, the trail connects to the Annapurna Circuit Trek route, followed by the Khangsar Khola and Tilicho Base camps.
-Besides, Tilicho Lake, Meso Kanto La, and Naar Phu Valley give you a beautiful view of the snow-covered Annapurna peaks.
-Acclimatization is crucial, as the route goes more than 5000 meters from the sea level.
+Again, the trail connects to the Annapurna Circuit Trek route, followed by the Khangsar Khola and Tilicho Base camp.
+Furthermore, Tilicho Lake, Meso Kanto La, and Naar Phu Valley provide stunning views of the iconic Annapurna peaks.
+Acclimatization is essential since the route ascends more than 5000 meters above sea level.

 Nar Phu Tilicho Pass Trek: Highlights